kali4nya/dynamic-image-library/README.md

-A very simple image library frame made with plain html, css and javaScript on Flask Supported formats: **.png, .jpg, .jpeg, .gif, .bmp, .webp, .mkv, .mp4** Although displaying video formats doesn't work for now, also the searching doesn't work yet I have plans to eventually fix those issue and add support for tagging pictures
+A very simple image library frame made with plain html, css and javaScript hosted on Flask Supported formats: **.png, .jpg, .jpeg, .gif, .bmp, .webp, .mkv, .mp4** Although displaying video formats doesn't work for now, also the searching doesn't work yet I have plans to eventually fix those issue and add support for tagging pictures